It stands apart.

 The alternating colors of the rivers on both sides of the cross point to the fundamental change that comes through Baptism.

 The reflection of colors on the shield points to humanity and divinity becoming inextricably linked through Christ’s Incarnation.

-“This is who we are,” said Bishop McKnight, whose own Coat of Arms will be updated to incorporate the new heraldry of his diocese.
+“This is who we are,” said Bishop McKnight, whose own Coat of Arms has been updated to incorporate the new heraldry of his diocese.